CAPSULES / LUXEMBOURG ART WEEK, LX

 HUNT(ED)

-HUNT(ED) presents a series of digitally woven landscapes that act as portals between past and present.
-In Olivia Rode Hvass’s Jacquard tapestries, myth and memory intertwine with reflections on power, conquest, and the human relationship to nature.
-More than mere tools, the looms become narrative devices – threading together stories of care, resistance, and interconnectedness in a fragmented world.
-At the heart of the work lies a pressing question: In times of crisis, when caring communities are both vital and vulnerable, how can we resist apathy and isolation within an individualised, production-driven society?
+HUNT(ED) presents a series of digitally woven landscapes where myth and memory intertwine with reflections on power and conquest.
+More than mere tools, the looms in Olivia Rode Hvass’ works become narrative devices – threading together stories of care, resistance, and interconnectedness in a fragmented world.
+At their core lies a pressing question: In times of crisis, when caring communities are both vital and vulnerable, how can we resist apathy and isolation within an individualised, production-driven society?

 Central to the installation is the figure of the horse – once a unicorn.
-Inspired by the 16th-century tapestry cycle La Chasse à la licorne, in which a mythical creature is hunted, subdued, and caged, Hvass revisits the image of the unicorn not as a romantic fantasy, but as a symbol of categorisation and control.
-Historically, the unicorn has stood for the magical, the Other, the untameable – and has been weaponised to represent desire subdued, difference regulated.
-While the original cycle celebrates the unicorn’s capture, Hvass interrogates the narratives of domination embedded in such imagery.
-In her reinterpretation, the lush hunting grounds lie desolate, covered in brittle hay; the once-mythic unicorn has shed its horn and returned as a grounded, hornless horse.
+Inspired by the 16th-century tapestry cycle La Chasse à la licorne, in which a mythical creature is hunted and caged, Hvass revisits the image of the unicorn as a symbol of categorisation and control.
+Historically, the unicorn has stood for the magical, the Other, the untameable – only to be later weaponised to represent desire subdued and difference regulated.
+Where the original cycle glorifies capture, Hvass exposes its underlying narratives of domination.
+In her reinterpretation, the lush hunting grounds lie desolate, covered in brittle hay; the once-mythic unicorn has shed its horn and returned as a grounded horse.
+Yet it remains tethered, trapped within symbolic structures and subjected to forces of containment.

 Location